Zeyu-Li/rref/README.md

 ## Other Notes

-.exe files are not kept
+.exe files are not kept so you will have to build from source (src)